elena-borozenets/search-service-asp.net-mvc/SearchService/ReadMe.txt

 2) open GetSearchResultAsync() method implementation.
 Add your own task in such template: Task<HtmlDocument> task = website.LoadFromWebAsync(yourRequest + query);
 3) add your task to parameters in Task.WhenAny() method;
 4) add your own parser for this search engine.

+For successful creating db change connectionString in Web.config file depends on your configuration.